Sign up & start saving!

-The official currency of Italy is the euro, even though the country is still somewhat a cash based economy.
-You won’t be paying cash all of the time, as there are shops and merchants in Italy that are well equipped to accept card payments – Visa and Mastercard are more common than American Express.
+The official currency of Italy is the euro, but the country is still somewhat of a cash-based economy.
+You won’t always pay in cash, as there are shops and merchants in Italy that are well-equipped to accept card payments — Visa and Mastercard are more common than American Express.

-Just look for a card that doesn’t charge for international ATM withdrawal, or currency conversion, and you’ll have a vacation without paying all of the extra fees in what is arguably one of the most beautiful countries on Earth.
+Look for a card that doesn’t charge for international ATM withdrawals or currency conversion, and you’ll have a vacation without paying numerous extra fees — a travel credit card is a great choice for this.
+Once your wallet is prepared, enjoy what is arguably one of the most beautiful countries on Earth.

-Credit cards and debit cards with travel features are just as suitable to take on a trip to Italy and Europe as a prepaid travel money card.
-You can use your Visa or Mastercard in Italy without issue, though American Express typically has a higher surcharge and isn’t as commonly accepted.
-Use your card to pay for train tickets, souvenirs at gift shops, hotels, trattorias (Italian eateries), restaurants and more.
+Credit cards and debit cards with travel features are as suitable for a trip to Italy and Europe as a prepaid travel money card.
+Use your Visa or Mastercard in Italy without issue, though American Express typically has a higher surcharge and isn’t as commonly accepted.
+Use your card to pay for train tickets, souvenirs at gift shops, hotels, trattorias (Italian eateries) and more.

-What you’ll need cash for is to pay for street food, taxis, to pay tour guides and for purchases under 10 or 20 euros.
+You’ll need cash for street food, taxis, tour guides and purchases under 10 or 20 euros.
 When you compare cards, look for a product that lets you forego the foreign ATM transaction fee.

 Make your vacation memorable for all the right reasons and travel with peace of mind that you’re getting the most from your budget with a travel card, credit card or debit card.